Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 They must stay on trend by learning what’s selling well and adjusting orders accordingly to avoid overstocking or understocking.
 Likewise, they ensure all products are correctly priced, labeled and displayed.
 Plus, they have to plan for seasonal changes.

-Staff training and development
+Staff training and management

-• On-the-job training
+• Coordinating on-the-job training

-• Feedback and guidance
+• Providing feedback and guidance (coaching)

-• Regular performance reviews
+• Conducting regular performance reviews

 Likewise, finding employee training solutions can help increase productivity.
 For example, online courses and digital programs offer flexible learning for employees, allowing them to work on their skills independently.
 Training helps ensure that staff are up to date on policies, processes and procedures.